itmo-infocom/UNIX-Linux-online-course/texts/week02/007_environment_variables.md

 $ echo $TEST
 456
 ```
 The export operation is the globalization of our variable.
-You can get the settings for such global exported variables for a session by calling the interpreter builtin command 'env', in the case of Bourne-like interpreters (sh, ksh, bash, zsh, pdksh ...), and 'printenv' in the case of the C-Shell style (csh, tcsh. ..):
+You can get the settings for such global exported variables for a session by calling the interpreter builtin command `env`, in the case of Bourne-like interpreters (sh, ksh, bash, zsh, pdksh ...), and `printenv` in the case of the C-Shell style (csh, tcsh. ..):
 ```
 $ env
 HOSTNAME=myhost